Frequently Asked Questions.

-Where possible, please check the list of questions before contacting the Tier 2 Y&H Team.
+Where possible, please check the list of questions before contacting the Yorkshire & Humber Sponsorship Team.

-Who is eligible to apply for Health Education England for Tier 2 sponsorship?
+Who is eligible to apply for Health Education England sponsorship?

-Non-UK/non-EEA nationals who have been appointed to a medical or dental Training Programme in the UK are eligible to apply for Health Education England Tier 2 sponsorship.
+Non-UK/non-EEA nationals who have been appointed to a medical or dental Training Programme in the UK are eligible to apply for Health Education England sponsorship.

-What are the benefits of being sponsored under Tier 2 by Health Education England?
+What are the benefits of being sponsored by Health Education England?

-This reduces both the administrative and financial costs involved of applying for a new Tier 2 sponsorship visa each time employment changes due to a change in rotation.
+This reduces both the administrative and financial costs involved of applying for a new sponsorship BRP/visa each time employment changes due to a change in rotation.

-I am currently sponsored under Tier 2.
-Do I need a new Tier 2 CoS?
+I am currently sponsored by a different HEE region.
+Do I need a new CoS to join Yorkshire and the Humber?

-If you are currently sponsored by Health Education England and you are changing programme or geography, then depending on the expiry date of your current CoS you may not need a new CoS.
-If the CoS is due to expire, then you will need to apply for an extension.
-If you are changing programme/geography, you must submit a monitoring form so we can update our records with UKVI.
+If you are currently sponsored by Health Education England and you are changing programme or geography, then depending on the expiry date of your current visa you may not need a new CoS.
+If your visa is due to expire, then you will need to apply for an extension.
+If you are changing programme/geography, but your visa remains valid, you do not need to apply for a new CoS but must submit a monitoring form so we can update our records with UKVI.

-If you are not currently sponsored by Health Educaiton England, for example you are in a Trust Grade post which is sponsored by the Trust, you will need a CoS.
+If you are not currently sponsored by Health Education England, for example you are in a Trust Grade post which is sponsored by the Trust, you will need a CoS.
 It is not possible to train on a CoS issued by a different employer, because the job role will be different.
-All trainees who are on a Tier 2 visa must be sponsored by Health Education England.

 How long can I be sponsored for?

-A CoS can only be issued for the length of your training contract (depending on the amount of time you have already spent on a Tier 2 visa).
+A CoS can only be issued for the length of your training contract and only for a maximum of 5 years at a time.
+You will need to apply to extend your visa when it is due to expire.
 It cannot be extended beyond your training contract date.

 What is the role of Health Education England and the employer?

-Health Education England is the Tier 2 sponsor for medical and dental trainees in the UK (excluding Foundation Trainees).
+Health Education England is the sponsor for medical and dental trainees in the UK.
+The Trust is the employing organisation.